sanjarakanovic/Tensorflow_AdaIN_StyleTransfer/README.md

 1. Open the provided notebook in Google Colab.
 2. Execute the code cells sequentially to observe the intended workflow.
-3. Experiment with different hyperparameters to get best results.
+3. Experiment with different hyperparameters to get the best results.

 ## Results
 Here are some of the test examples, with my own paintings as the style images.